danieloran/danieloran.github.io/_posts/2025-02-10-ai-finds-its-voice.md

 Until recently, computer voices seemed off, with weird intonations that made them sound robotic, not human.

 In contrast, the latest voices of ChatGPT and Google’s Gemini Live sound thoroughly human.
-And their AI also excels at listening: the speech recognition is remarkably accurate and quick, so they can reliably make sense of your spoken words — and usually respond without a noticeable delay.
+And their AI also excels at listening: the speech recognition is remarkably accurate and quick, so the apps can reliably make sense of your spoken words — and usually respond without a noticeable delay.

 Being able to discuss with the AI what you see on the screen — in the casual way that you might talk with a friend — would certainly make computers a lot easier to use.
 But more important, it might change what we use them for.